LukeSmithxyz/md-website-cv/README.md

 ## Dependencies

-pandoc, LaTeX, and if you want to use the makefile, make (you can copy the commands and run them manually if you want).
+Pandoc, LaTeX, and if you want to use the makefile, make (you can copy the commands and run them manually if you want).

+If you liked my repositories please share it with others.